leanghengMap/pinky-shop/README.md

 # pinky-shop
-first-project only html and css only
+first-project only html css and js library